bansalsamarth/twitter_data_archive/README.md

 `archive_scrape.py` Script to fetch tweets using Twitter's search interface.
 Gets all tweets for a particular day.
 Doesn't get retweets.
 #### analysis
 `analysis.py` Collection of basic text analytics functions to analyse tweets data

+### Status
+The system is deployed on Google Cloud Platform and is collecting tweets of all politicians listed in  `twitter_handles.csv`

+**Under development:** Frontend tool for automated analytics.
+Will be launched in March 2018.

+**Want to contribute?** Drop me an email `samarthbansal42@gmail.com`